University of Chicago. Renaissance Society

 Collection Summary: Correspondence, exhibition files, printed material, photographs, and business records.

-Biographical/Historical Note: Art society; Chicago, Illinois.
-Founded in 1915 to advance understanding and appreciation of art in all forms.
+Biographical/Historical Note: The Renaissance Society at the University of Chicago (founded 1915) is an art society in Chicago, Illinois.
+Founded to advance understanding and appreciation of art in all forms.
 A non-profit organization presenting major shows by established and undiscovered artists.

 Donated by the Rennaissance Society, 1979-1987.